RoadieHQ/marketing-site/content/docs/github-client/index.md

 description: How to configure an Oauth GitHub Client for use with Backstage.
 ---

+## Introduction

 In order to enable user driven front end operations against github APIs (e.g. viewing a README.md file inline in the backstage UI) Backstage will need to be configured with a client id and client secret.

 These are set within backstage at the following url:

 ```text
 https://<tenant-name>.roadie.so/secrets
 ```

 This page describes how to get the client id and secret.

+## Steps

 1. Start by visiting the organization application settings page for your github organization `https://github.com/organizations/<github organization name>/settings/applications`
 2. Click on the "new oauth app" button.